Vera Hall: Legacy

 Lomax's son, Alan, also championed Vera Hall, bringing her to New York for a performance at Columbia University in 1948 and assembling Rainbow Sign, a book based on Hall's life and stories.

-Moby's 2000 single Natural Blues is essentially an extended remix of the song Trouble So Hard recorded by Hall in 1937.
+Moby's 2000 single "Natural Blues" is essentially an extended remix of the song "Trouble So Hard" recorded by Hall in 1937.

 A historical marker in Hall's honor was dedicated on April 21, 2007 in Livingston.

-Hall's 1959 rendition of "O, Death" was featured in episode three of the first season of Altered Carbon, a Netflix original.